 Here Are Some Tips On Handling Some Of Earth’s Smallest Little Creatures

-?
-Deter them – It’s a handy fact to know that ants are repelled by cinnamon, black pepper and garlic, so sprinkling these around entrance points may be useful.
-Peppermint, eucalyptus and tea tree essential oils are natural insect repellents – just add 10 drops of essential oils to 1/4 cup of water/vinegar to a spray bottle, then spray and wipe down surfaces to keep your home smelling fresh and ant-free.
+〉Deter them – It’s a handy fact to know that ants are repelled by cinnamon, black pepper and garlic, so sprinkling these around entrance points may be useful.
+Peppermint, eucalyptus and tea tree essential oils are natural insect repellents – just add 10 drops of essential oils and 1/4 cup of water to a spray bottle, then spray and wipe down surfaces to keep your home smelling fresh and ant-free.
 You could also diffuse these essential oils.

 Apparently, ants don’t like chalk so try drawing (quite thickly) near entrance points (for ants) – I’m sure the kids will love this one!